DKenefake/hercules/README.md

 ## Python Interface: Using Hercules from Python

 Hercules can be used from Python using the Py03 crate.
 This is currently a work in progress, and a standalone package is not currently available.
 This can be built via maturin via the ``maturin develop`` command.
 However, the following code shows how to use Hercules from Python.
-Currenlty, it only solves problems that can be read from a file, but this will be expanded in the future.

 Here we can use the python interface to use the simple mixed search heuristic we developed above to solve a randomly generated QUBO problem.
 This is a 1000x1000 QUBO problem with 1000 nonzero entries, and we solve it from a random initial point for 50 iterations.
 This takes about the same about of time as the pure Rust version, and we get the same solution.

 ```python
 import hercules
 import random